akshayar/RexsterServer/README.md

 # RexsterServer
-A project created to help people run Rexster and kibles from eclipse.
+The project is created to help people run Rexster and kibles from eclipse.
 A project to add custom extension is also added.